emptymalei/research-notes/docs/gravity/gravitational-waves.rst

 .. admonition:: Assumptions
    :class: warning

-   Assume the EoM derived by Raffelt is valid for weak gravitational field.
+   Assume the EoM derived by Raffelt is valid for weak gravitational field, as explained above.

-   In principle, if we do not consider other effects on Schrodinger equation but only the change in distances.
+   As an approximation, we do not consider other effects on Schrodinger equation but only the change in distances.

 The polarization tensor